-Food and Drink for Kyrgyzstan
+Food and Drink of Kyrgyzstan

 The Kyrgyz were until very recently, nomadic, and this reflects in their food – simple, hearty, meaty dishes, often high in fat to get you through the cold winters and to provide you with energy for all the hard work and horse riding they traditionally would do.
 Likewise, until even more recently, Kyrgyzstan was part of the Soviet Union, and this played an equally important role in the development of modern cuisine.
 If you’ve travelled through other former Soviet and/or Central Asian republics, many of the dishes will be familiar – Pelmeni, Manty, Shashlik, Shorpa, Blini and of course Plov.
 Then you’ll come across some of the more unique dishes such as Lagman and Beshbarmark, and drinks such as Kumyz (Mares’ milk!).